aragon/connect/docs/connectors/tokens-app.md

 )
 ```

-Once you have a an instance of the `TokenManager` object you can use the followig API to fetch data.
+Once you have a an instance of the `TokenManager` object you can use the following API to fetch data.

 ### tokenManager\#token\(tokenManagerAddress\)

-Get the data of a Tokens app.
+Get the data of the token used in the provided Tokens app.

 | Name                  | Type             | Description                             |
 | :-------------------- | :--------------- | :-------------------------------------- |